Why do we need a Compressed Air System?

 - Generally more maintenance intensive due to the many wearing parts

-- Can be single-acting or double acting, single stage or multi stage, air cooled or water cooled and lubricated or non-lubricated.
+- It can be single-acting or double-acting, single-stage or multi-stage, air-cooled or water-cooled and lubricated or non-lubricated.

 - High efficiencies